eArmada8/gracesf_model_tool/README.md

 Overwrite existing files without prompting.

 ### gracesf_export_model_acf.py
 Double click the python script and it will search for all model and texture .acf/.dat files and process them directly; any .MDL files and .TEX files within will be processed.
 (Relevant files in the .cpk archives will have an .acf extension, but DLC acf files come with a .dat extension.)
-Textures will be placed in a `textures` folder.
-This script requires both gracesf_export_model.py and lib_fmtibvb.py to function.
+Textures will be placed in a `textures` folder.  *Requires `gracesf_export_model.py` and `lib_fmtibvb.py` to be in the same folder due to shared decoding functions.*

 **Command line arguments:**
 `gracesf_export_model_acf.py [-h] [-t] [-d] [-o] acf_file`